Language selection

 Be aware: Amazon (FBA) and other online marketplace require DDP for shipments to their fulfillment centers in the United States.

-Do I need additional insurance to protect my shipments from loss or theft?
-What does export insurance usually cover?
+Question 9: Do I need additional insurance to protect my shipments from loss or theft and what does export insurance usually cover?

 Prior to export, it is recommended that you consider purchasing shipping insurance to mitigate financial impacts in the event of loss, theft, damage or delay of your shipment to your customer in the United States.
 Without insurance, you may not be able to recover the full sale price of your goods as a courier/carrier's liability or even a business owner's policy may be limited in losses covered.